oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/operational-behavior-05-quality-of-service-and-protocol-flows.md

 <!-- transformation-note: left upstream numbering of headings for verification -->
-## 4.5 Quality of Service levels and protocol flows
+## 4.5 Quality of Service Levels and Protocol Flows

 MQTT delivers Application Messages according to the Quality of Service (QoS) levels defined in the following sections.
 The delivery protocol is symmetric, in the description below the Client and Server and Gateway can each take the role of either sender or receiver.